MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-in-user-with-username-password.md

     - `SignInResult.CodeRequired`
     - `SignInError`

-- In the case of `actionResult is SignUpError`, MSAL Android SDK provides utility methods to enable you analyze the specific errors further:
+- If `actionResult is SignUpError`, Android SDK provides utility methods to enable you to analyze the specific errors further:
     - `isInvalidCredentials()`
     - `isUserNotFound()`
     - `isBrowserRequired()`